 For many agencies, remote, or virtual training, is the clear answer.
 It’s a useful, cost-effective way to give your staff new skills or refresh ones they already have.
 Plus, it’s safer than sitting in a conference room with dozens of other people during a pandemic.

-An online course is one where most or all of the curriculum is presented online.
+As with self-paced learning, instructor-led training (ILT) is an online course is one where most or all of the curriculum is presented online.
 It’s very fast, and it’s often less expensive than other options.
 It can be, well, remote.
 The best online courses should be created to be engaging and relevant.

-On-site training requires that everyone be in the same place at the same time to learn.
+On-site classroom training requires that everyone be in the same place at the same time to learn.
 Most organizations do this through workshops, seminars, on-the-job peer training, or other face-to-face methods.

 In-person training can be effective and it’s often required for some jobs.
 Expect to pay more for this kind of staff learning, however.
 You may have to pay for trainers to come to your location or pay for your staff to go to another location.